-- Medacs Healthcare has over 20 years’ experience providing temporary and locum medical staff.
+- Medacs – locum doctor and specialist medical recruiters has over 20 years’ experience providing temporary and locum medical staff.
 They specialise in all types of medical recruitment, from NHS positions to prison healthcare.

-- Agenda Recruitment Medical Locums specialise in placing skilled medical professionals in both public and private locum healthcare positions across the UK.
+- Agenda Recruitment Medical Locums are specialists in placing skilled medical professionals in both public and private locum healthcare positions across the UK.

 - ID Medical was established in 2002 and provides medical locum staff to NHS and private sectors throughout the UK.